psycopg/psycopg2/doc/src/faq.rst

     suggestion is to almost always create a new cursor and dispose old ones as soon as the data is not required anymore (call :meth:`~cursor.close` on them.)
-The only exception are tight loops where one usually use the same cursor for a whole bunch of INSERTs or UPDATEs.
+The only exception are tight loops where one usually use the same cursor for a whole bunch of :sql:`INSERT`\s or :sql:`UPDATE`\s.

 When should I save and re-use a connection as opposed to creating a new one as needed?
     Creating a connection can be slow (think of SSL over TCP) so the best practice is to create a single connection and keep it open as long as required.
-It is also good practice to rollback or commit frequently (even after a single SELECT statement) to make sure the backend is never left "idle in transaction".
+It is also good practice to rollback or commit frequently (even after a single :sql:`SELECT` statement) to make sure the backend is never left "idle in transaction".
+See also :mod:`psycopg2.pool` for lightweight connection pooling.

 What are the advantages or disadvantages of using named cursors?
     The only disadvantages is that they use up resources on the server and